bhumikakesharwani0101/DSV---Assignment/README.md

    - Fit a linear regression model to predict Salary based on YearsExperience.
    - Evaluate the model's performance using Mean Squared Error (MSE) on the test set.

+**Explanation:**

+In this task, we'll work with a simple dataset that has two features: YearsExperience (the number of years someone has worked) and Salary (the corresponding salary for that experience).
+The goal is to use Linear Regression to predict the salary based on years of experience and evaluate the model's performance using Mean Squared Error (MSE).

+Steps to accomplish this:
+Dataset: The dataset contains two variables:

+YearsExperience: The number of years a person has been working.
+Salary: The salary corresponding to that experience.
+Example dataset:

+YearsExperience	Salary
+1	40000
+2	45000
+3	50000
+...	...
+Model: We use Linear Regression to create a model.
+Linear regression assumes a linear relationship between the independent variable (YearsExperience) and the dependent variable (Salary).
+The model aims to find the line of best fit, which minimizes the difference between predicted and actual salaries.

+Data Splitting: The dataset is split into a training set (for fitting the model) and a test set (for evaluating its performance).
+We commonly use an 80-20 or 70-30 split.

+Fitting the Model: The linear regression model is trained on the training set, which means it learns the relationship between the number of years worked and the salary.

+Prediction: The trained model is then used to predict salaries on the test set based on years of experience.

+Evaluation (Mean Squared Error - MSE): After prediction, we calculate the Mean Squared Error (MSE), which is a metric to evaluate the model's performance.
+MSE measures the average squared difference between the actual values and the predicted values.